I have written a lot about SoLoMo concepts and strategies. This month, I’ll show you:

 - The Coupons App is a free download for consumers to get coupons from multiple product categories.
 Businesses can purchase mobile ads that deliver impressions to mobile consumers within a specified geographic radius of your business location.
-You can read more about the specific details here.

 - Grocery IQ Same basic idea as The Coupons App, though more targeted toward the grocery shopping experience.
 There is some added utility; for example, consumers can create shopping lists.
-If you are interested in learning more about utilizing this platform, you can find out more here.

 Smart devices are important considerations in the SoLoMo process.
 Most of our online marketing assets have been created for viewing on desktop or laptop computers.
 Make sure your online content is clearly visible and easy to navigate using a smartphone or tablet.